Reading time: 4 minutes

 Invest in yourself by building daily habits.
 I love having an outlined routine and spend a lot of time with planning and going through my calendar.
 If that’s not your thing that’s fine, but having at least a few daily rituals can go a long way.
 Make sure you rest throughout the day and take time for your family and yourself.
 Remember how we talked about physical and mental health?
 Make sure you have time for all of that in your busy schedule.

 Now that we’ve seen what investing in yourself can all entail, it’s time to move on to investing money.
 With all that identity capital you build, you will also be able to make smarter financial decisions.
-For an overview of our financial journey, read this.
-Next week’s post will be about investing for beginners.
-Stay tuned!
+Did you already check my overview for the financial journey?
+Also check the blog post about investing for beginners, where we get into more detail about investing money.

 How do you invest in yourself?